 If you have an office separate from you home, any travel between there and your home is a non-allowable expense.
 However, travel to clients to work on your contractor job is.

-For you first 10,000 miles per year, you can claim 45p per mile in a car or van, 24p per mile for travel by motorbike, and 20p mile for bicycle travel – make sure you keep records of how much you travel for business purposes.
+For you first 10,000 miles per year, HMRC allows you to claim 45p per mile in a car or van, 24p per mile for travel by motorbike, and 20p mile for bicycle travel – make sure you keep records of how much you travel for business purposes.